-At the nation’s oldest Roman Catholic law school, students of diverse backgrounds are encouraged to broaden their social, spiritual, and personal lives while honing their intellectual and professional skills to serve the good of all.
+At the nation’s oldest Roman Catholic law school, students of diverse backgrounds are encouraged to broaden their minds, bodies, and spirits while honing their intellectual and professional skills to serve the good of all.

 Programs of Study

-The study of real property, including development, finance, land use, and transactions.
+Build a foundation to address various real estate issues in legal practice, including development, finance, land use, and transactions.